 Mental health in the workplace

-- workplace violence.
+- poor workplace relationships

 Work-related stress has been linked with high levels of:

 Claims involving mental health conditions are usually associated with an above average time off work and higher than average claim costs.
 Over the five years between 2010-11 and 2014-15:

 - typical compensation payment per claim was $24,500 compared to $9,000 for all claims, and

 - typical time off work was 15.3 weeks compared to 5.5 weeks for all claims.

 During this period, one out of every 1,470 full-time employees claimed for a mental health condition every year, and: